MultiSafepay/php-sdk/README.md

 $multiSafepaySdk->getTokenManager();
 ```

-Of these managers, the transaction manager is probably the most important, because it allows you to create orders and refunds.
+The transaction manager is the most important, because it lets you create orders and refunds.

 ```php
 use MultiSafepay\ValueObject\Customer\Country;